rackerlabs/support-how-to/content/rackconnect/rackconnect-v20.md

 verify that you have network policies in place to allow traffic to and from your cloud servers before creating new cloud servers.

-If you have any questions, please reach out to us.
+If you have any questions, reach out to us.
 Our contact information is available on the [Contact Us](/how-to/support) page.

 ### Next step